standard-things/esm/WHY_NEST_IMPORTS.md

 linters of the future will surely let you know), but it's extremely useful when you need it in development.

-In other words, nested `import` declarations clear the way for embracing declarative `import` semantics by default, because nested `import`s provide an adequate escape hatch in the rare cases when you think you need imperative `import` semantics.
+In other words, **nested `import` declarations clear the way for embracing declarative `import` semantics by default**, because nested `import` declarations provide a graceful escape hatch in rare cases when you think you need imperative `import` semantics.

 ## Objections and critiques